Ansible initial setup

 restart nginx on a specific host – beware json output is awefully long

-ansible FQDN -m service -a "name=nginx state=restarted"
+ansible HOST -m service -a "name=nginx state=restarted"

 you can now proceed with playbooks